sourcegraph/batch-change-examples/eslint-fix/README.md

 templating](https://docs.sourcegraph.com/batch_changes/references/batch_spec_templating)
 to conditionally install and run `eslint --fix` either with NPM or with Yarn.

-Using these features here is not necessary; the batch spec is a good practical example of how one could use them and extend their use.
+Using these features here is not necessary, but the batch spec serves as a practical example of how one could use them and extend their use.
 See `eslint-fix.simple.spec.yaml` for a functionally equivalent batch spec that only uses a single step.
-The batch spec using `steps.outputs` and `steps.if` can serve as a ready-to-use